dianahandler/Final_Module20_Group3/README.md

 An index.html file was created with necessary code to allow the map to be viewable and interactive to the user upon clicking.
 The map setView function in the logic.js file is set to coordinates that allign with Austin, TX on the map and the zoom is set to 10 from a scale of 1 - 18 that allows the user to immediately view Austin rather than have to zoom in.
 ![Screen Shot 2021-09-12 at 6 04 36 PM](https://user-images.githubusercontent.com/82029390/133004201-5dd77a6a-646b-472e-aaad-fdfb80378745.png)

-Necessary tools included the Leaflet library,D3.js, and Mapbox.
+Necessary tools included the Leaflet library, D3.js, and Mapbox.

-The dashboard is interactive and functional however cannot be displayed yet as I am still working on hiding the API key in my config.js file.
-I originally created a separate repository to test the map.
-The map opened and was interactive however the config.js file was still viewable to the public despite it being in the gitignore file.
-Thus this will require some troubleshooting before the final deliverable.

 I will aditionally add more features to the map of listings such as (bedrooms, bathrooms, etc) so that the user can view these when they click the listing.
 For now the map simply displays the markers for all listings in the Austin, TX area.